rliessum/promocard/FINAL_SUMMARY.md

 ## 🎊 **Final Result**

-The **Promo Card Generator v2.0 Spotify Edition** is now a professional-grade application that successfully combines:
+The **Artist Promo Cards v3.0 (De-branded Edition)** is now a professional-grade application that successfully combines:

-- **🎨 Beautiful Design** inspired by Spotify's clean, modern interface
+- **🎨 Beautiful Design** with modern, generic music-industry styling
 - **⚡ Powerful Functionality** with advanced customization and export options
 - **✨ Excellent UX** with smooth animations, real-time feedback, and intuitive workflow
 - **🚀 Production Deployment** on a custom domain with global CDN and automatic SSL
+- **🎵 Music-Themed Branding** with custom music note logo and professional styling

 ---